UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Introduction

 \section{Introduction}

-Uncertainty quantification plays a crucial role in a wide range of scenarios where decision-makers require not only accurate point prediction but also the uncertainty quantification associated with the prediction.
+Uncertainty quantification plays a crucial role in a wide range of scenarios where decision-makers require accurate point prediction and the uncertainty quantification associated with it.
 For instance, in finance, a stock price prediction interval can help investors make informed decisions and manage market risks, while in health care, a disease progression prediction interval is important for making treatment decisions and improving patient outcomes.
 Furthermore, reliable prediction intervals with provable coverage guarantees that quantify uncertainty in machine learning-based predictive models are now in high demand.
 In addition to providing a high-level coverage guarantee, a prediction interval with a small width is also important because it conveys more precise information about the uncertainties in prediction, enabling better decision-making.

-Several attempts have been made to construct prediction intervals owing to the importance of uncertainty quantification.
-One of the earliest and perhaps most popular methods is quantile regression.
-Given $\tau > 0$, quantile regression estimates $Q_\tau(Y \mid X)$, i.e. the conditional quantile of $Y$ given $X$ at quantile $\tau$, by minimizing a check loss.
-There is abundance of research on the estimation of the quantile function, i.e. \cite{koenker1978regression,koenker2001quantile,belloni2019conditional} to name a few.
-As most of statistical modeling, model mis-specifications are of primary concern, which can easily lead to invalid predictive intervals.
-These concerns amplify with high dimensionality.
-In addition, quantile regression often suffers from quantile crossing problem \citep{chernozhukov2010quantile}.
-Though the quantile crossing problem can be alleviated by estimating several quantile functions together along with a monotonicity constraint (e.g. see \cite{fakoor2021flexible, moon2021learning} and references therein), proper theoretical justification along with computational efficiency is still lacking.